JulianFP/project-W/doc/config.rst

 Description of backend config options
 -------------------------------------

-The following table gives an overview over all options available to you.
-All options printed in bolt letters must be set since they do not have any default value, however you probably also want to set 'security.local_token.session_secret_key'.
+The following gives an overview over all config options available to you on the backend.
 For an example config, please refer to :ref:`docker_backend_frontend-label`

 .. autopydantic_model:: project_W.models.settings.Settings